 - Nail Fungus is treatable!

-- Topical treatment to nail fungus are 100% safe and when formulated properly can be highly effective.
+- Topical treatment to nail fungus are generally safe and when formulated properly can be highly effective.

 - Getting Nail Fungus is not your fault!
-There is no known connection between personal hygiene habits and the likelihood of nail fungus.
+There is little evidence showing a connection between personal hygiene habits and the likelihood of nail fungus.
 HOWEVER: Recovering clear, beautiful nails is your responsibility.